boerremk/Fibaro/sendMessage/readme.md

 # sendMessage

-sendMessage is a Homecenter 2 scene to send mail, Fibaro push, Pushover, Pushover Glances or Telegram messages.
+sendMessage is a Homecenter 2 scene to send mail, Fibaro push, Pushover*, Pushover Glances* or Telegram* messages.

+## Requirements
+- Pushover account
+- Pushover Token and UserID
+- Telegram account
+- Telegram Token and ChatID

 # Installation
 ##### In HC2: